 Restoring Files to a Specific Git Commit

-By using commands like `git log` and `git diff`, you can identify the exact commit hash you need.
-This guide will walk you through the steps to reset or revert a file to a specific revision, ensuring your project remains on track.
+Utilizing functions such as `git log` and `git diff{, you can determine the precise commit hash that you require.
+To keep your project on schedule, this guide will show you how to reset or revert a file to a certain revision.

-The scripts provided demonstrate different methods to revert a file to a specific revision in Git.
-The shell script uses basic shell scripting commands to check if the correct number of arguments are passed, and then executes the git checkout command to revert the file to the specified commit hash.
-This script is useful for automating the reversion process in a Unix-like environment, providing a quick and efficient way to restore files.
+The scripts offered show various ways to roll back a file in Git to a certain revision.
+The script checks if the correct number of arguments is supplied using standard shell scripting commands, and then it utilizes the git checkout command to revert the file to the specified commit hash.
+This script offers a rapid and effective approach to restore files by automating the reversion process in an environment similar to Unix.

 #!/bin/bash